grongierisc/iris-flask-template/README.md

 ### Restart the application in IRIS

 Be in `DEBUG` mode make multiple calls to the application, and the changes will be reflected in the application.

+### How to access the IRIS Management Portal

+You can access the IRIS Management Portal by going to `http://localhost:53795/csp/sys/UtilHome.csp`.

 ### Run this template locally